A Tutor's Perspective

 WHAT IS AMERICA READS?

 America Reads is a tutoring employment opportunity for students eligible for Federal Work-Study.
-Tutors choose their own shifts and go to local schools and sites such as the Wood County Library to tutor students one-on-one or in small groups.
+Tutors choose their own shifts and tutor students one-on-one or in small groups via zoom or another web platform.
 The program employs students of all majors.

 - Federal Work-Study eligibility